Hydrodynamic attractor in periodically driven ultracold quantum gases: End Matter: Massive kinetic theory

 For each new time step $t=n \delta t$, we take an initial guess of $T(n \delta t)=T((n-1) \delta t)$.
 We use cubic spline interpolation of $T(t)$ in the integrals on the right-hand side of \cref{eq:Teq} to compute the energy density.
 We then perform a root-finding algorithm to determine an updated value for $T(n \delta t)$.
-We perform this procedure until the relative temperature change falls below $10^{-6}$ and then proceed to the next time step.
-The python implementation of the solver converges in a few minutes for typical settings: $t_\text{max}=60$, $N_t=1000$, $\tau_R=0.5$, $m=5$, $\omega=1$, $T_0=1$, $A=0.5$.
-We show the temperature evolution for $A=0.1,0.5,0.8$ in \cref{fig:Tevolution}.
+We perform this procedure until the temperature change falls below $10^{-8}$ and then proceed to the next time step.
+The \texttt{C++} implementation of the solver converges under a minute for typical settings: $t_\text{max}=60$, $N_t=1000$, $\tau_R=0.5$, $m=10$, $\omega=1$, $T_0=1$, $A=0.5$.
+We show the temperature evolution for $A=0.1,0.5,0.8$ and $\alpha=1,0.8,1.2$ in \cref{fig:Tevolution}.
 For small amplitudes, the temperature is oscillating symmetrically around the equilibrium value.
 For larger amplitude values the oscillation is asymmetric and deviates from the sinusoidal drive.
 We also observe a drift in average temperature, which is due to entropy production during the cycle.

 In the main text of the paper, \cref{fig:mKT}, we discuss the time evolution of the bulk pressure.
 In kinetic theory we define the bulk pressure as

 where we used integration by parts and that $e(t)=e_\text{eq}(T(t))$.
 In addition, we defined the trace of the energy-momentum tensor (conformal scale breaking term) as